-Level 1A, 1B, AGG101, and 2 are certification levels provided by the Hot Mix Asphalt Center certification program.
-Refer to Section 3077.4.9.2.3., "Production Testing," for exceptions to using an ignition oven.
-Profiler and operator are required to be certified at the Texas A&M Transportation Institute facility when Surface Test Type B is specified.
+1. Levels 1A, 1B, AGG101, and 2 are certification levels provided by the Hot Mix Asphalt Center certification program.

+2. Refer to Section 344.4.9.2.3., "Production Testing," for exceptions to using an ignition oven.

+3. Profiler and operator are required to be certified at the Texas A&M Transportation Institute facility when surface test Type B is specified.

+4.2.
 Reporting and Responsibilities.
-Use Department-provided templates to record and calculate all test data, including mixture design, production and placement QC/QA, control charts, thermal profiles, segregation density profiles, and longitudinal joint density.
-Obtain the current version of the templates at http://www.txdot.gov/inside-txdot/forms-publications/consultants-contractors/forms/site-manager.html or from the Engineer.
+Use Department-provided templates to record and calculate all test data, including mixture design, production and placement QC and quality assurance (QA), control charts, thermal profiles, segregation density profiles, and longitudinal joint density.
+Obtain the current version of the templates from the Department's website or from the Engineer.
 The Engineer and the Contractor will provide any available test results to the other party when requested.
-The maximum allowable time for the Contractor and Engineer to exchange test data is as given in Table 7 unless otherwise approved.
-The Engineer and the Contractor or placement, a payment adjustment less than 1.000, or that fails to meet the specification requirements.
+The maximum allowable time for the Contractor and Engineer to exchange test data is shown in Table 7, unless otherwise approved.
+The Engineer and the Contractor or placement, or a payment adjustment less than 1.000, or that fails to meet the specification requirements.
 Record and electronically submit all test results and pertinent information on Department-provided templates.